 When It’s Time to See a Dermatologist for Wart Treatment

 Treating warts at home isn’t always the best idea for everyone.
-There are situations in which you might want to schedule an appointment with a dermatologist in Spring, and they include:
+There are situations in which you might want to schedule an appointment with a dermatologist, and they include:

 - Compound W isn’t working for you.